GI Bill Chapters

 • An annual books & supplies stipend

 For more details about Chapter 33, view the Department of Veterans Affairs website.
-To apply, you must complete VA Form 22-1990, Application for VA Educational Benefits.
+To apply, follow this link, or complete VA Form 22-1990, Application for VA Educational Benefits.

 Transfer of Post-9/11 GI Bill to Dependents (TEB)